spatie/typescript-transformer/docs/dtos/class-property-processors.md

 weight: 3
 ---

-Class property processors can be added to a `DtoTransformer` they have the ability to change the types of the class properties.
+Class property processors can be added to a `DtoTransformer`.
+They can change the types of class properties.

 ## Default class property processors